-Data Protection Policy
+Data protection policy

+October 2023

 Definitions:

-GDPR Means the General Data Protection Regulations Responsible Person Means the Chief Executive Officer DPO Data Protection Officer - a named person who monitors Healthwatch Cornwall (HC) compliance with GDPR and other data protection laws, our data protection policies, awareness-raising, training and audits.
-Information Asset Register Means a register of all systems or contexts in which personal data is processed by HC and includes the information retention schedule
+UK GDPRMeans the General Data Protection Regulations as incorporated into UK Law Responsible Person Means the Chief Executive Officer Data Protection Officer (DPO) A named person who monitors Healthwatch Cornwall (HC) but who is external to any involvement with the running of the organisation over the compliance with UK GDPR and other data protection laws, our data protection policies, awareness-raising, training and audits.

-Statement

-Healthwatch Cornwall (HC), in the course of carrying out its legitimate business, will process both personal and sensitive data, as described in the Data Protection Act 2018 and GDPR.
+Information Asset Register Means a register of all systems or contexts in which personal data is processed by HC and includes the information retention schedule Statement Healthwatch Cornwall (HC), in the course of carrying out its legitimate business, will process both personal and sensitive data, as described in the Data Protection Act 2018 and UK GDPR. .
 It is the policy of HC to only collect and retain personal data that is necessary to conduct its business, to respect the privacy of individuals and to ensure that any data held is secure, giving access only to those who have a lawful right to access.
 This applies to both automated and manual records.
 HC acts as both a Data Controller in relation to staff and volunteer records and a Data Processor, in terms of records collected in pursuit of its statutory functions.
 HC is registered with the Information Commissioners Office (ICO).

-Involvement and responsibility

-Everyone within HC has a responsibility to adhere to the standards of the Data Protection Policy.
+Involvement and responsibility Everyone within HC has a responsibility to adhere to the standards of the Data Protection Policy.
 The Executive Board members, the HC Chief Executive Officer and all employees, including volunteers, have responsibility for the implementation and application of this policy and the associated procedure.
 This policy applies in all and any areas where staff or volunteers may be working.
-The Responsible person shall take responsibility for HC's on-going compliance with this policy.

-Data Protection Principles

-HC is committed to processing data in accordance with its responsibilities under the GDPR.

-Article 5 of the GDPR requires that personal data shall be:

-a. processed lawfully, fairly and in a transparent manner in relation to individuals;

-healthwatch Cornwall
+The Responsible Person shall take responsibility for HC's on-going compliance with this policy.
+Involvement and responsibility Everyone within HC has a responsibility to adhere to the standards of the Data Protection Policy.
+The Executive Board members, the HC Chief Executive Officer and all employees, including volunteers, have responsibility for the implementation and application of this policy and the associated procedure.
+This policy applies in all and any areas where staff or volunteers may be working.
+The Responsible Person shall take responsibility for HC's on-going compliance with this policy.
+Involvement and responsibility Everyone within HC has a responsibility to adhere to the standards of the Data Protection Policy.
+The Executive Board members, the HC Chief Executive Officer and all employees, including volunteers, have responsibility for the implementation and application of this policy and the associated procedure.
+This policy applies in all and any areas where staff or volunteers may be working.
+The Responsible Person shall take responsibility for HC's on-going compliance with this policy.
+Data protection principles 6.1 Complaints will always initially be processed at stage 1 except in the event of a complaint about the CEO which should be made to the Board of Directors (Stage 3) who can be contacted via admin@healthwatchcornwall.co.uk.
+The timescales referred to in section 3. above will still apply.
+HC is committed to processing data in accordance with its responsibilities under UK GDPR.
+Article 5 of the UK GDPR sets out seven key principles which lie at the heart of the general data protection regime.
+Article 5(1) requires that personal data shall be: